ssc-oscar/python-woc/docs/contributing.md

 Packaging is slightly more complicated than just compiling since oscar needs to support at least Python 2.7 and 3.6 simultaneously, meaning we need to package multiple binaries.
 Fortunately, `PEP 513 <https://www.python.org/dev/peps/pep-0513/>`_ offers support for such packages.
-Building is done via `manylinux <https://github.com/pypa/manylinux>`_, a special Docker image, and is automated via GitHub action.
+Building is done via [manylinux](https://github.com/pypa/manylinux), a special Docker image, and is automated via GitHub action.

 To build package locally,